 August – Spaghetti Sauce and More

-Once the tomatoes come into production you can start to drown in them!
+Once tomatoes ripen in the garden you can start to drown in them!
 I dehydrate a fair amount of my tomato harvest because I like the ease of blending them to powder for sauces and paste.
-However, sometimes it’s nice to have spaghetti sauce, or other tomato-based sauces like barbecue sauce, on hand.
+Besides, canning tomatoes is sticky, itchy work and I invariably end up wet at the end of the process.

 - First of all, you’ll need to read this from 104 Homestead on how to peel tomatoes easily in case you need to do that for any tomato canning recipe.